 Data protection policies are the main obstacle to the right to the use of recordings

-Contrary to popular belief, neither the so-called “Gag Law” nor the rights to honour and self-image are the most monolithic obstacles to recording and making available to the public abuses by public servants or workers of systemic corporations.
+Contrary to popular belief, neither the so-called “Gag Law” nor the rights to honour and self-image are or have been the most monolithic obstacles to recording and making available to the public abuses by public servants or workers of systemic corporations.